jamespearse80/ICRC-Modern-Cloud-Apps/Hands-on lab/HOL step-by-step - Modern cloud apps.md

     ![Screenshot of the Store link.](images/Hands-onlabstep-by-step-Moderncloudappsimages/media/image51.png "Store link")

-    >TROUBLESHOOTING: If the web site fails to show products, go back and double check all of your connection string entries and passwords.
+    >**Troubleshooting**: If the web site fails to show products, go back and double check all of your connection string entries and passwords.

 ### Task 2: Setup SQL Database Geo-Replication